-Benefits are paid by the Claims Administrator monthly by the end of the month that benefits are due.
+Benefits are paid by the Claims Administrator monthly by the end of the month that benefits are due, by either check or direct deposit to a bank account you designate.
 Your first long term disability payment will be provided after you have been approved for disability by the Claims Administrator, no earlier than the end of the month that benefits are due.
-Your benefit will be mailed by check to your home address.
+If you elect to receive your benefit payment by check, your benefit will be mailed to your home address.

-How many checks will I receive?
+How many benefit payments will I receive?

-You will receive separate checks for the Basic Long Term Disability Plan benefit and the Optional Long Term Disability Plan benefit, if you participate in Optional Long Term Disability.
-Additionally, you may receive up to one additional check if your eligible predisability earnings exceed the IRS Compensation Limit under Section 401(a)(17).
+You will receive separate benefit payments for the Basic Long Term Disability Plan benefit and the Optional Long Term Disability Plan benefit, if you participate in Optional Long Term Disability.
+Additionally, you may receive up to one additional benefit payment if your eligible pre-disability earnings exceed the IRS Compensation Limit under Section 401(a)(17).